smeneguz/DecentralisedDataMarketplace-DC/smartcontracts/README.md

 ### Getting started

-First, go to the "smart contracts" folder and install all necessary dependencies.
+Navigate to the "smartcontracts" folder and install all needed dependencies:

 ```bash
 cd smartcontracts